alexjeanderae/python-boiler/tkinter-select-file-box/readme-project.txt

 The -w or --windowed flag is to avoid a blackbox at the back that is some kind of a command prompt looking thing :D. Also using .pyw extensions instead of .py seem also to solve this.
 There is a great timesaver resource on pyinstaller official doc - https://pyinstaller.org/en/stable/when-things-go-wrong.html

+===TO DO===
+1- Repair the module imports - read https://stackoverflow.com/questions/16981921/relative-imports-in-python-3
+2- Comment/Document the module imports repairs
+3- Have a yaml file that runs all commands
+4- Comment/Document the addition of the yaml file
+5- Add testing layer
+6- Comment/Document the testing addition
+7- Add Docstring and document the experience
+8 - Review the document of the whole thing using Docstring 9- Finalize the core
+10- Start tackling the improvements on rainy days.

 ===TO IMPROVE===
 #TODO: here is the main list